mealal/dockered_k8s_operator/SSL_CERTIFICATE_BYPASS.md

 # 3. Set SSL_REQUIRE_VALID_MMS_CERTIFICATES: "false" env var on pods
 # 4. Skip creating the CA ConfigMap (not needed when skipping validation)
 ```

+> **Note**: `--skip-preflight` is commonly used with `--ssl-skip-verify` since the
+> pre-flight checks may fail when connecting to Ops Manager with invalid certificates.

 ## Verification